eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

 .. thumbnail:: /rst/figures/screenshots/working_example2.gif
     :align: center

+*DDS Monitor Pro* builds on this same workspace with a dockable pane layout, image and publisher pane, custom series, topic and XY charts, multi-domain monitoring, offline analysis of recorded traffic, and several other features described in the Feature Comparison section above.

+.. thumbnail:: /rst/figures/screenshots/working_example_pro.gif
+    :align: center

 The source code for the Monitor application and the documentation can be found in our `GitHub repository <https://github.com/eProsima/DDS-Monitor>`_.